 Logan County Multi-Hazard Mitigation Plan

-Logan County is in the process of updating their Multi-Hazard Mitigation Plan.
-Please feel free to review the current plan: Logan County Multi Hazard Mitigation Plan.pdf
+Logan County is currently updating their Multi-Hazard Mitigation Plan, and you're invited to review the draft plan: 06-03-17 Logan MHMP Update.pdf

 If you have any recommendations and/or a mitigation idea that could reduce the impact of future emergencies or disasters in Logan County, please contact: